privacy-tech-lab/gpc-optmeowt/README.md

 ## How does OptMeowt work?

 OptMewot sends Do Not Sell signals to all sites you visit when browsing the web.
 Such signals must be respected for California consumers per the California Consumer Privacy Act (CCPA), [Regs Section 999.315(d)](https://oag.ca.gov/sites/all/files/agweb/pdfs/privacy/oal-sub-final-text-of-regs.pdf).
 Some companies also respect such signals when they are sent from outside of California.
+OptMeowt also places opt out cookies.

-OptMeowt currently sends Do Not Sell signals and places opt out cookies based on five methods:
+In detail, OptMeowt uses five methods to opt your out:

-1. A new HTTP Do Not Sell header we are developing in a [at the W3C](https://github.com/privacycg/proposals/issues/10).
+1. A new HTTP Do Not Sell header we are developing [at the W3C](https://github.com/privacycg/proposals/issues/10).
 2. The [existing DNT header](https://www.w3.org/TR/tracking-dnt/).
 3. The [IAB CCPA Compliance Framework for Publishers & Technology Companies](https://iabtechlab.com/standards/ccpa/), implemented in a first party cookie.
 4. Third party cookies of ad networks participating in the [DAA's CCPA Opt Out Tool for the Web](https://digitaladvertisingalliance.org/integrate-webchoices-ccpa).